 What we do

-To perform our role and achieve our purpose, we work closely with national and international partners to:
+To perform our role and achieve our purpose, we:

-- collect, correlate, analyse and disseminate criminal information and intelligence
+- collect, correlate, analyse and disseminate criminal intelligence and information

-- provide strategic criminal intelligence assessments and advice on national criminal intelligence priorities
+- develop strategic criminal intelligence assessments and advice on national criminal

 - conduct investigations and intelligence operations into federally relevant criminal activity